effjy/krakken/README.md

 | **Sponge padding** | Keccak multi-rate (0x06…0x80) |
 | **SIMD** | AVX2 — 32 S-box lookups in parallel via vpshufb tree |

+The domain string includes a trailing space character.
+This is intentional and must be preserved for reproducible derivation of round constants.

 ---

 ## Three Primary Contributions